awinton64/hubspot_deduplicate_automation/README.md

 3. Log in to HubSpot manually when the browser opens

 4. Enter the number of duplicate pairs you want to process
+   - No limit on number of pairs
+   - Script will dynamically process new rows as they appear
+   - Progress updates every 10 pairs

 The script will automatically:
 - Process the specified number of pairs
 - Handle merge errors gracefully
 - Track already processed companies
+- Show progress and remaining pairs
 - Allow you to process multiple batches

+## Progress Tracking

+The script now provides:
+- Current pair number being processed
+- Total pairs processed so far
+- Number of pairs remaining visible
+- Progress updates every 10 pairs
+- Completion statistics

 ## Error Handling